Johnny Depp Blows Dead Man’s Ashes Out Of Cannon: Last Wish Cost Depp $3 Million

 Johnny Depp sued his former business managers for mismanaging his money, but the management team blames Depp for his own money problems.
 The Management Group (TMG) countered Depp’s lawsuit with a suit of their own claiming that Depp was warned that he was spending much more money than he was taking in.

-The TMG group managed the celebrity’s finances through some of Depp’s very prosperous years in film, which ranged from 1999 until 2016.
+The TMG group managed the celebrity’s finances through some of Depp’s most prosperous years in film, which ranged from 1999 until 2016.
 It was during this time that Depp launched the Pirates of the Caribbean franchise.
 He also made the iconic Alice in Wonderland and Charlie and the Chocolate Factory, which are just a few of his blockbusters from that timeline.

 Johnny Depp’s aka Jack Sparrow goes broke | Nga Post https://t.co/aMQG1UECIh